Frequently Asked Questions

 Our centre is supported by a warm, experienced, and professional team who are passionate about early childhood education.

-We do not engage agency staff — all of our casual educators are personally recruited to ensure consistency, strong relationships, and continuity of care for our families.
+We do not engage agency staff, all of our casual educators are personally recruited to ensure reliability, strong relationships, and continuity of care for our families.

 -

-At Treetop Early Learning, we offer a variety of enriching experiences designed to enhance children’s learning and development.
+We offer a variety of enriching opportunities to support children’s learning and development.

-These include regular incursions and excursions, giving children opportunities to explore new environments and experiences.
+These include regular incursions and excursions, giving children the chance to explore new environments and participate in engaging, hands-on activities.

 -